afei3/afei3.github.io/about.markdown

 # Contact
 My email is **ayfei1001 AT gmail**.
-There's a good chance that you can find me on other services as Xenoqwerty
+There's a good chance that you can find me on other services as Xenoqwerty.

 --------------------------------------------------------------------------------
 This site was made using Jekyll which you can learn more here: [jekyllrb.com](https://jekyllrb.com/)